This article was originally published on July 5, 2024 and updated on August 10, 2026.

 The Role of Fleet Cards in Vehicle Checks

-Combining checklists with fleet card data and telematics provides a comprehensive view of vehicle performance and allows fleet managers to make more informed decisions about scheduling maintenance, vehicle downtime and fuel usage.
+Combining checklists with fleet card data and telematics provides a comprehensive view of vehicle performance and is designed to allow fleet managers to make more informed decisions about scheduling maintenance, vehicle downtime and fuel usage.

 While most daily, weekly and monthly vehicle checks are conducted manually, some aspects can be automated with the use of fleet cards and telematics.
 Using a fuel card, you can keep a close eye on fuel efficiency, especially with real-time data.
 Introducing telematics to a fleet offers a host of data points that can be monitored in real time and from virtually anywhere.
 Such information includes tire pressure, oil pressure, engine performance, and more.

-Combining checklists with fleet card data and telematics provides a comprehensive view of vehicle performance and allows fleet managers to make more informed decisions about scheduling maintenance, vehicle downtime and fuel usage.
+Combining checklists with fleet card data and telematics provides a comprehensive view of vehicle performance and is designed to allow fleet managers to make more informed decisions about scheduling maintenance, vehicle downtime and fuel usage.

 Choose to Check